Nancy Pelosi says her family is ‘heartbroken’ in first comment since husband attacked

 “Yesterday morning, a violent man broke into our family home, demanded to confront me and brutally attacked my husband Paul.
 Our children, our grandchildren and I are heartbroken and traumatized by the life-threatening attack on our Pop,” Ms Pelosi said in a statement released on Saturday evening.

-“Please know that the outpouring of prayers and warm wishes from so many in the Congress is a comfort to our family and is helping Paul make progress with his recovery,” Ms Pelosi added in her first public comments on the attack.
+“Please know that the outpouring of prayers and warm wishes from so many in the Congress is a comfort to our family and is helping Paul make progress with his recovery.
+His condition continues to improve,” Ms Pelosi added in her first public comments on the attack.

 The statement continued: “We are also comforted by the words of the Book of Isaiah: ‘Do not fear, for I am with you.
 Do not be dismayed, for I am your God.
 I will strengthen and help you.
 I will uphold you with my righteous hand.’”

 Police said DePape smashed his way through a rear door of the Pelosi residence wielding a hammer shortly before 2:30 a.m.
 Friday.
 Mr Pelosi called 911 himself and when police arrived they found him struggling with the assailant.
 The man managed to strike Mr Pelosi at least once with the hammer before he was tackled by officers and arrested, police said.

 “Our officers immediately tackled the suspect, disarmed him, took him into custody, requested emergency back-up, and rendered medical aid,” San Francisco Police Chief Bill Scott said.